All Products

 Update a knowledge base

-You can achieve this by integrating the APIs for OSS, FC, and Model Studio knowledge bases.
-Just follow these simple steps:
+You can set up automatic updates by integrating the OSS, FC, and Model Studio knowledge base APIs.
+Follow these steps:

-1. Create a bucket: Go to the OSS console and create an OSS Bucket to store your original files.
+1. Create a bucket: Go to the OSS console and create an OSS bucket to store your source files.

-2. Create a knowledge base: Create an unstructured knowledge base to store private knowledge content.
+2. Create a knowledge base: Create an unstructured knowledge base to store your private content.

-3. Create a user-defined function: Go to the FC console and create a function for file change events, such as file creation and deletion.
+3. Create a user-defined function: Go to the FC console and create a function to handle file change events, such as file creation and deletion.
 For more information, see Create a function.
-These functions synchronize file changes in OSS to the created knowledge base by calling the relevant APIs from the Knowledge base API guide.
+The function calls the relevant APIs from the Knowledge Base API Guide to synchronize your knowledge base with file changes in OSS.

-4. Create an OSS trigger: In FC, associate an OSS trigger with the user-defined function that you created in the previous step.
-When a file change event is detected (for example, when a new file is uploaded to OSS), the corresponding trigger is activated, which triggers FC to execute the corresponding function.
+4. Create an OSS trigger: In FC, associate an OSS trigger with the previously created user-defined function.
+When a file change event such as an upload occurs, the trigger activates the function.

 • Manual update

-On the Knowledge base page, find the target knowledge base, and click View Details on its card.
+On the Knowledge Base page, find the knowledge base that you want to update and click View Details on its card.

-• How to add a new file: Click Upload Data and select the existing files in the application data.
-For more information, see How to upload files to application data.
+• To add a new file: Click Upload Data and select existing files from the data connector.

-• How to delete a file: Find the target file and click Delete on its right.
+• To delete a file: Find the file and click Delete to its right.

-• How to modify file content: In-place updates and overwriting file uploads are not supported.
-You must first delete the old version of the file from the knowledge base and then re-import the new, modified version.
+• To modify file content: In-place updates and overwrites are not supported.
+First, delete the old version from the knowledge base, and then import the updated version.

 • Automatic update